AnchalMallick/Weather-Checking-Application/README.md

 # Weather-Checking-Application

-Weather Checker Web Application | Tech stack used: HTML, CSS, Javascript, NodeJS, ExpressJs, API Integration
+Weather Checker Web Application | Tech stack used: HTML, CSS, Bootstrap, Javascript, NodeJS, ExpressJs, API Integration

 DONE:
 • Developed a website that would allow the user to input any location(city name) and display the current weather conditions in real-time